 Under the Clean Air Act, California has the authority to set more stringent vehicle emissions standards, and states have the right to adopt these standards.
 Prior to the federal EPA standards, California and 13 other states adopted strong emissions standards for passenger vehicles through 2025 and hold a waiver from the EPA to maintain those standards.
 However, because those rules are so similar to the ones currently on the books, they had been willing to accept as compliance with those rules compliance with the federal program.

-Today’s action by Administrator Pruitt completely undermines the promise of a single national program by weakening the federal program.
-The states understand the technical and economic evidence that shows manufacturers can achieve strong standards in 2025—and they face the consequences of global warming if they do not.
+Therefore the action by Administrator Pruitt completely undermines the promise of a single national program by weakening the federal program.
+The states understand the technical and economic evidence that shows manufacturers can achieve strong standards in 2025.
+The State’s are the ones that face the consequences of global warming if they do not.
 They have therefore signaled that they will no longer follow the federal program.
-These states make up more than 1/3 of the new vehicle market, ensuring that folks in California and New York are going to have more efficient vehicle choices than those back in Detroit or Pruitt’s home state of Oklahoma.
+These states make up more than 1/3 of the new vehicle market.
+Thereby ensuring that folks in California and New York are going to have more efficient vehicle choices than those back in Detroit or Pruitt’s home state of Oklahoma.

 This decision is a disaster of the automakers’ making